thyrgle/comfy-website/content/book/other_engines/_index.md

 I was switching frameworks/engines in Rust it was unmaintained.
 Although in the current version it did get upgraded to a wgpu-based backend, but I can't speak to its quality.
 I would imagine it's a great alternative to macroquad.

+---

+There are many other frameworks/engines in Rust, but the ones above are the only ones I've had a chance to interact with in any significant way, hence why they're the ones in the comparison.